Nowadays, in this highly competitive and dynamic industry, everyone should be an expert at what they do in order to succeed.

 Employee training provides workers with education and skills related to their jobs and areas of expertise to assist them in always staying up-to-date and having skills on-demand for the market.

 Employee Training is crucial for nowadays businesses which aim to be compatible and own the higher percentage of market share.
 Why is that so?
 Because employee training focuses on several vital criteria such as:

 - Improvement of the competency of an employee: As I said before, in this dynamic industry where customer needs are constantly changing, everyone needs to stay up-to-date to meet those needs.
 Therefore employee training, especially for those who work in tertiary sector businesses and who directly interact with a customer, is significant.

 - Contribute to an employee's productivity and performance levels: Sometimes, employees are quite good at what they do (well, mostly they are).
-However, they can be inefficient in terms of time management and complete tasks you have given them slower than expected.
+However, they can be inefficient in terms of time management and complete tasks you have given them slower than expected, which is why using a reliable and accurate free time clock can help you keep track of their work hours and ensure timely completion of tasks.
 Well, employee training focuses on the productivity improvement aspect as well.

 - Improve Leadership skills: Most of the training programs are also focused on developing an employee's leadership and managerial skills.
 This opens up promotional opportunities for the best among them and keeps them motivated to perform well to get that promotion and not feel stuck at the same place.